linconvidal/ADAdev.io/deploy.md

 ### Security Considerations

-- OpenAI API key is stored as a secret in Digital Ocean
+- OpenAI API key is stored as a server-side secret in Digital Ocean
 - HTTPS is automatically enabled
 - Security headers are configured in nginx
 - No sensitive data is exposed in client-side code